Jamaat-e-Islami Hind: Political activity

+Educational activity

 The Jamaat has also campaigned to create educational awakening and promote human rights among the general public and the Muslim community in particular.
 In 2006, it launched a 10-year, INR 55 billion ($125 million) action plan named "Vision 2016" to create educational, health and housing facilities to improve the situation of poor Muslims in India.
 Its first phase is focused on 58 backward districts in India where it plans to establish health care centers, schools, vocational training centers, small-scale industries and low-cost housing and provide soft loans for small-scale trade and other ventures.